gl-sdk/gen-ai-sdk-cookbook/glaip/README.md

 # 🍳 GL AIP (GDP Labs AI Agent Package) Cookbook

-Welcome to the **GL AIP Cookbook** - a comprehensive collection of sample code and examples for working with the GL AIP SDK.
+Welcome to the **GL AIP Cookbook** - a comprehensive collection of sample code and examples for working with the GL AIP.

 ## ⚙️ Prerequisites